BRIEF-SoftBank Group unit Yahoo Japan announces changes in tender offer period

 SAN FRANCISCO, Aug 9 Yahoo Inc may re-evaluate plans for the cash it gets from a multibillion-dollar sale of half of its 40 percent stake in Chinese Internet company Alibaba Group.

-* Says its unit Yahoo Japan Corp will change the period of the purchase for the tender offer to acquire the common shares of eBOOK Initiative Japan Co., Ltd. to June 10 to Aug.
+* Says its unit Yahoo Japan Corp will change the period of the purchase for the tender offer to acquire the common shares in eBOOK Initiative Japan Co Ltd to Aug.
+29 from Aug.
 15

-* Says in the previous plan disclosed on June 9, the tender offer period is from June 10 to July 22

-* Says the payment date is also changed to Aug.
-22 from July 29
+* Settlement commencement date is also changed to Sep.
+5 from Aug.
+22

 Further company coverage: (Beijing Headline News)